 |Learning||Knowledge management, with opportunities for reflection and learning (learning loops), is designed into the system.
 Reflection and learning are built into the system at key points to encourage single- and double-loop learning from experience to improve future implementation and to systematically evaluate the design of the system itself.|

 |Sustainability||The system effectively meets the near- and long-term needs of the current stakeholders without compromising the ability of future generations of stakeholders to meet their own needs.|

 I used the term congruence to summarize the point Ms. Blignaut is reaching with alignment and coherence.
 I love her putting these against the Cynefin framework, it makes a great of sense to see alignment for the obvious domain and the need for coherence driving from complexity.

-So what might driving for coherence look like?
-Well if we start with coherence being the long range order (the jazz analogy) we are building systems that build order through their function – they learn and are sustainable.
+So what might a drive for coherence look like?
+Well if we start with coherence being the long-range order (the jazz analogy) we are building systems that build order through their function – they learn and are sustainable.

 To apply this in the framework of ICHQ10 or the US FDA’s “Guidance for Industry Quality Systems Approach to Pharmaceutical CGMP Regulations” one way to drive for coherence is to use similar building blocks across our systems: risk management, data integrity, and knowledge management are all examples of that.